 You can never reverse a lifetime of quarter pounders and t-bone steaks.
 What you can do, however, is try your best to regulate your blood pressure, blood glucose and cholesterol levels.
 Certain changes in your diet for approximately two weeks before the date of your medical exam can help yield good results.

-Six Weeks Before Your Medical Exam
+Four Weeks Before Your Life Insurance Medical Exam

 Having your meals planned out to be less in calories, sodium and sugars is a good start.
 Stir away from unhealthy midnight snacks, fried nibbles, and fatty foods.

 You might want to avoid recreational cannabis and other recreational drugs.
-If you are taking medicinal cannabis, you might want to bring along your doctor’s prescription with you onset of your medical exam.
+If you are taking medicinal cannabis, you might want to bring along your doctor’s prescription with the onset of your medical exam.
 Keep in mind that if you are looking to qualify for non-smoker premiums, it’s best to have no THC strains found in your urine.
 Some companies can grant you non-smoker rates, even if you admit that you are a smoker.
 Get in touch with us, Heart Life Insurance, to help you find the best companies that offer you the most holistic insurance policies for your case.

 Even if you are applying to a life insurance company that accepts the use of cannabis, it is best to have little to no traces of THC present in your urine.
 Be sure to answer the interview questions honestly as discrepancies will raise your rates or will lead to a decline in your application.